Something is wrong. You can feel it. You just can't see it yet.

 The problems that bring people to GAPASK are rarely the problems they call about.

-A system failing every 30 minutes turns out to be a dependency nobody owned.
-A technology platform headed for litigation turns out to be a team that stopped trusting each other.
 A public safety network running at full capacity turns out to be a router that nobody knew had existed since the 1990's.

 The gap is always there.
 Finding it before it becomes an incident, a lawsuit, or a headline is what we do.